mrtolkien/blog/content/posts/2025/10-10-politics/index.md

 - Limit limited liability: shareholders and CEOs should be held _directly_ responsible for mismanaging companies

+### Public vs Private

+One thing I often see in economics talks from capitalists is the supposed increased efficiency of private companies compared to public ones.

+I'll be honest, I have not seen it.
+I worked with both huge private and public companies, and they are just both as inefficient.
+In Japan in particular, private companies are woefully inefficient and they survive very well, succeeding even on the global stage, showing that there's not that big of a reward for increased efficiency anyways.

+I think simply that the bigger an organization get, the more inefficient it is, and that issue has not been solved yet.

+In my eyes the issue is monopolies.
+Both state monopolies and private monopolies are bad.
+They make companies complacent, driving prices up for citizens, and they demotivate employees, making their work lose meaning.
+Monopolies are terrible.

+So I'm for a cohabitation of public and private companies in all aspects of the economic life, and for restlessly combating even the _chance_ of a monopoly.

 ### Free trade

 Believe it or not, I'm in favor of trade being as free as possible when